rfprod/flutter_starter/README.md

   - check out [this dev setup instructions](https://github.com/rfprod/wdsdu) to facilitate setting up the dev environment;
 - :ok: [OSX](https://en.wikipedia.org/wiki/MacOS) - `should work due to the similarities with Linux`
   - one will have to figure out oneself how to set up the dev environment;
-- :no_entry_sign: [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) - `not recommended`
-  - one will have to figure out oneself how to set up the dev environment.

 ### Core dependencies